Hey, welcome to my Coinbase review!

 Coinbase keeps almost 99% of their assets in an offline cold storage that can’t be accessed — when in cold storage, they cannot be hacked!

 Only 1% of assets on the platform are available online in the hot wallet system and these assets are insured in the event of any losses.
-That way, if your money was to ever be stolen from Coinbase, you would get your money back.
+That way, if your money was to ever be stolen from Coinbase, you would get it back.

 Is Coinbase Safe?